+Emergency Management Website

-19. Emergency Management Website: The Emergency Management website has an Active Shooter/Workplace Violence Resources page that instructs students and employees on how to prevent, prepare for, and respond to Active Shooter/Workplace incidents on campus.
+The Emergency Management website has an Active Shooter/Workplace Violence Resources page that instructs students and employees on how to prevent, prepare for, and respond to Active Shooter/Workplace incidents on campus.
 This site has videos and online training available for anyone interested in preparing for this type of incident.
 Additionally, the Emergency Management website has an Immediate Actions for Emergencies on Campus checklist that gives instructions for emergencies occurring on campus, including how to report and respond.
-The website is at: http://emergencymanagement.boisestate.edu.